dankovacek/camels_compression_challenge/README.md

 ## Materials

-The challenge is to compress the Camels dataset [8] to the smallest size possible, while still being able to exactly reproduce the original dataset.

 This open-access repository has been created to house the rules and the data to be used in the competition.
 1. The specific version of the Camels dataset to compress, including: